Sachin-Shah-25/Todo-Application/frontend/README.md

 🎬 Framer Motion – Animations

-🎨 CSS Modules – Styling
+🎨 Tailwind CSS / CSS Modules – Styling (if used)

-🔐 Authentication – Login & Signup system (JWT)
+🔐 Authentication – Login & Signup system (JWT/Session)

-🗄️ Backend & Database – (Express + MongoDB)
+🗄️ Backend & Database – (Express / MongoDB or as used in your project)

 📸 App Flow